mobomo/green_onion/README.md

     * `:replace` - the string that replaces what is matched.
 These options are just abstractions of String.gsub in GreenOnion::Screenshot.
     * `:prefix` - a value that will be concatenated to the front of the filename.
 A good example would be if you wanted to add a timestamp: `:prefix => Time.now.strftime("%m_%Y_")`.
     * `:root` - the string that will be used to name the root of a domain.
+* `driver` is a symbol for the browser driver to use.
+The default is `:webkit`.
+You could also pass in `:selenium` instead.
 * `dimensions` is a hash with the height and width of the browser window.
 The default dimensions are 1024x768.
 * `threshold` is the percentage of acceptable change that the screenshots can take.
 This number can always be overwritten for an instance.